MicrosoftDocs/customer-insights/ci-docs/journeys/content-ideas.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWZDEE]

-## What is the Content ideas copilot?
+## What is the content ideas copilot?

 The content ideas copilot is like a brainstorming partner that can help inspire you while you’re writing an email.
 You provide a short list of initial thoughts (key points) and select a tone of voice, and Copilot generates a range of longer content suggestions that you can build on.
 You can add these suggestions to your draft, use them as inspiration to write a new draft, or go in a different direction altogether.